 Species roles may change as the climate changes, further complicating the management and policy response.
-As species ranges shift and existing inter-species relationships are broken, there is the potential that some species, including native species, may become pests because the interspecies interactions (e.g., predation, herbivory) that used to keep their population numbers in check are no longer functional.58 coordinated action between public and private landholders is critical to preventing widespread damage from an invasive species.
-Overall, the impact of invasive species in Shutesbury is Minor.
+As species ranges shift and existing inter-species relationships are broken, there is the potential that some species, including native species, may become pests because the interspecies interactions (e.g., predation, herbivory) that used to keep their population numbers in check are no longer functional.

 Once established, invasive species often escape notice for years or decades.
 Introduced species that initially escaped many decades ago are only now being recognized as invasives.
 Because these species can occur anywhere (on public or private property), new invasive species often escape notice until they are widespread and eradication is impractical.
-As a result, early and
+As a result, early and coordinated action between public and private landholders is critical to preventing widespread damage from an invasive species.